 |A two-year diploma program, or two years of a three-year diploma||Up to a maximum of 3.0 generic credits|

 |A three-year diploma program||Up to a maximum of 5.0 generic credits|

 Centennial College Joint Program Applicants

-Joint program applicants at UTSC are eligible for additional transfer credits upon completion of their program at Centennial College.
+Joint program applicants at U of T Scarborough are eligible for additional transfer credits upon completion of their program at Centennial College.
 For details visit the Joint Programs website.

 Colleges in other Canadian Provinces

-For example: If a course completed at Douglas College is acceptable for transfer credit at the University of British Columbia in an Arts, Science or Management type program, it will also be considered by UTSC.
+For example: If a course completed at a College in British Columbia is acceptable for transfer credit at the University of British Columbia in an Arts, Science, or Management program, likely it will be considered by U of T Scarborough.

-Transfer credits will be determined after receiving a completed Transfer Credit Application.
-If you have completed the equivalent of more than half of your requirements at another university, you have exceeded the residency requirement for U of T and therefore may be required to apply as a second degree applicant..
-The residency requirement requires at least half of your degree to be completed at U of T to be eligible for a U of T degree.
-Please contact us for further information about this requirement when transferring should you require it.
+If you have completed the equivalent of more than half of your requirements at another university, you have exceeded the residency requirement for U of T and therefore may be required to apply as a second degree applicant.
+For more information about Second Degree Studies, please contact us at firstname.lastname@example.org.

 |Half or less of your undergraduate studies||Up to a maximum of 10.0 transfer credits may be granted|

 |More than half of your undergraduate studies||Up to a maximum of 10.0 transfer credits, however, you may be considered as a second-degree applicant.
 To be eligible for a U of T degree, it requires that at least half of your degree is completed at U of T|